There is large-scale air alert in Ukraine

 News Censor.NET War in Ukraine

-This is reported by Censor.NET with a link to the online map of air alarms.
+This is reported by Censor.NET with reference to the online map of air alarms.

-In particular, the alarm was announced in all regions, even in the occupied Crimea.
+As of 2:45 p.m., there was no alarm only in Kharkiv region.
+However, in a few minutes, this region also "turned red".

-No rocket launches have been reported so far.
-It is not yet officially known what caused the alarm to be announced.
-According to Telegram channels, this happened due to the activity of the MiG-31, which is the carrier of the "Dagger" missiles.
-This type of missile cannot be intercepted by our air defense equipment.
-Therefore, alarms have been announced in all regions of Ukraine.
+According to telegram channels, air alerts throughout Ukraine due to the activity of enemy aircraft in Belarus.

 Log in to Censor.NET